 The relational perspective, as considered in the scientific program of the Fetzer Franklin Fund, investigates whether there are circumstances in nature when the individual and the collective, the local level and global level, may share powers of causation.
 For example, the formation of a ‘relational continuum’ might be explored, one that distributes power to both levels: neither ‘top-down’ nor ‘bottom-up’ causality.
 A specific phenomenon may be a function of relational co-causal dependencies across levels.
 The conventional scientific view does not embrace such a relational approach as a viable option at present.
 Specifically, the physicalist position of standard science is ‘bottom-up’ only, allowing causal flows to propagate in only one direction – from the lower, local level towards the higher, global level, such as from atoms and molecules to living cells and finally thinking brains.
 As a consequence, conventional science conceptualizes human consciousness, for example, as an ‘epiphenomenon’ that arises subsequently to material brain processes and therefore necessarily lacks any causal or co-causal powers.

 A future science might proceed differently with an awareness of the relational nature of existence.
 Complexity or emergence theory, for example, begins to reveal why a phenomenon such as ‘cellular life’ can only make sense in terms of relational entities, i.e. entities as-a-whole (see our program in biology).
-The same goes for certain quantum phenomena, including nonlocal quantum entanglement, which calls for the treatment of two physically separated particles as a single quantum entity (see our program in physics).
+The same goes for certain quantum phenomena, including nonlocal quantum entanglement, which calls for the treatment of two physically separated particles as a single entity.
+Possibly, a radically new conception of reality might emerge based upon a novel type of "quantum causality" (see also our program in physics).
 Both the biological and physical examples reflect the possibility that there may operate in nature a new kind of causality still to be understood and defined.
 The Fetzer Franklin Fund seeks to advance breakthroughs towards a new scientific understanding of causality in nature and the person.
 This includes the possibility of causal or co-causal relations beyond conventional causality as defined by local, i.e. ‘bottom-up only’, causal flows.

 As said before, to recognize the primordial interdependency of all that exists has been a major goal of the pursuit of relational approaches throughout history.
 In the 21st century, the Fetzer Franklin Fund stands for a new approach to relational thinking, one that explores, as a novel scientific possibility, whether phenomena such as matter, life, and mind, including the phenomenon of being an ‘individual person’, exist primarily as a function of “being relational”.
 When applied to the “big questions” such as to the quest to understand the fundamental nature of matter, life and consciousness, how does the relational approach apply?
 For example, viewed from within a relational theory, might science conceptualize the phenomenon of consciousness differently? (see our program in consciousness research)